Introduction to Hanover, New Hampshire

 - Galleria Shopping Center

 - Appalachian Trail

 - Storrs Pond

 - Webster Cottage Museum

 Things To Do In Hanover

-While in Hanover, one can visit the Occom Ski and Skate Center, the Hood Museum of Art or the Webster Cottage Museum.
-The Appalachian Trail is also a popular destination among those visiting Hanover.
+The Occom Ski and Skate Center, the Hood Museum of Art and the Webster Cottage Museum are popular destinations.
+The Appalachian Trail stretches through Hanover.
 The Storrs Pond Recreation Area includes two separate beaches, picnic tables, tennis courts, a playground and a covered pavilion.

 Burlington International is the nearest major airport.